The more you know about the past, the better prepared you are for the future!

 Year 2- The Great Fire of London

-In Autumn term year 2 learnt about the Great Fire of London.
-They learnt about the sequence of events during the fire and how people escaped.
-They looked at Samuel Pepys diary and learnt that it was a piece of key evidence for the Great Fire of London.
-They had a fantastic day with 'History off the page', living out a day in 1666.
+Year 2 have been learning about the Great Fire of London.
+They have learnt about the sequence of events during the fire and how people escaped.
+They have looked at Samuel Pepys diary and learnt that it was a piece of key evidence for the Great Fire of London.
+Here are images of Year 2's visit to London.
+They saw the Great fire of London Monument, London Bridge and the Golden Boy of Pye Corner.

 Year 3- Stone Age

-In Autumn term year 3 learnt all about the Stone Age.
-They learnt about what 'prehistory' means and the sequence of BC to AD timelines.
-They enjoyed learning about what life was like in the Stone Age.
-They enjoyed a trip to Celtic Harmony where they enjoyed fire building, den building, hunting and gathering.
+In year 3, the children learn all about the Stone Age.
+They learn what 'prehistory' means and the sequence of BC to AD timelines.
+The children enjoy learning about what life was like in the Stone Age and enjoyed their trip to Celtic Harmony where they built fires and dens and learnt how to hunt and gather food.

 Year 4- Ancient Egyptians